Can you tell me something about yourself and your school?

 We have between 30,000 and 40,000 records on our database, which we’re trying to narrow down and see how many are contactable.
 As our school is transitional, we’ll have students that leave at different phases throughout their schooling, so we may have students that leave when they are 12 or 13 years old, but we still have them on our records.

 As they’re still alumni, once they get to 18, we could activate their accounts if they get in touch with us with their current details.
 There is a large contingency of alumni that left 30, 40, 50 years ago.
-Back then, we didn’t have school records like we have now, so we are in the process of encouraging people to get back in touch.
-Therefore, getting our year 12s and historical alumni to sign up for our community was our primary reason for establishing our Global Connect platform.
+Back then, we didn’t have school records as we have now, so we are in the process of encouraging people to get back in touch.
+Therefore, getting our year 12s and historical alumni to sign up for our community was our primary reason for establishing our Community Builder platform.

 How did you decide that you needed a platform?